 Already a member?
 Head here to continue your course.

-This online course includes the full Rask Value Investor Workshop material and curriculum.
+This online course includes the full Rask Value Investor Program material and curriculum.
 The Value Investor Workshop is designed for:

 - Finance students – who want to ace an interview and ‘talk the talk’ (but also see how research is approached in the real world)